Shakespeare in the Garden Returns to the Santa Fe Botanical Garden

-A Midsummer Night’s Dream is a collaboration with the Santa Fe Botanical Garden, Shakespeare in Santa Fe, and the Shakespeare Guide.
+A Midsummer Night’s Dream is a collaboration with the Santa Fe Botanical Garden, Shakespeare in Santa Fe, and the Shakespeare Guild.

 To kick off the 2018 Shakespeare in the Garden run of A Midsummer Night’s Dream, please join us in the Goede Orchard Garden to celebrate the creative team of this year’s production.
 We’ll begin the evening with a festive pre-performance reception and then take our seats for the performance.
-All tickets for opening night include the pre-performance reception.
+All tickets for opening night are $95 plus service fee and are General Admission seating.

 Bring Your Own Picnic